-The fourth element in the Gold Standard is most important: a website that reflects all the assets identified in the destination audit like an online encyclopedia, including complete information such as hours, prices, maps, descriptions, etc. In categories where multiple entities exist (hotels, restaurants, golf courses, etc.), the data should be arranged in comparative charts that relate key information of interest to travelers.
-The information should be searchable in an interactive database format, as well.
+The fourth element in the Gold Standard is most important: a website that reflects all the assets identified in the destination audit like an online encyclopedia, with complete information such as hours, prices, maps, descriptions, etc. In categories where multiple entities exist (hotels, restaurants, golf courses, etc.), data should be arranged in comparative charts to relate key information easy to extrapolate.
+The information should be searchable using simple database check boxes, as well.

 The sixth element of a Gold Standard program is an official high quality Visitor Guide published at least once per year detailing the most important assets in the traveler survey, as well as essentials like address, hours of operation, etc. The DMO should publish and distribute at least 100,000 copies, respond to requests for Visitor Guides within 3 days, and make it downloadable from the DMO website.
 Visitor Guide advertising should not exceed more than 40 percent of editorial content.Providing outreach to constituents through social media comprises the seventh and most recent addition to the Gold Standard.
 DMOs must maintain a destination Facebook and Twitter page, and the content should be monitored regularly.
 Users should be engaged daily, with responses to inquiries posted as soon as possible.
 Through continued outreach, at least 25,000 followers should be cultivated on these exchanges, with links to them integrated into the DMO website.
 A YouTube Channel should also be devoted to sanctioned video productions about the destination.